Kay County, Oklahoma: Geography

 According to the U.S. Census Bureau, the county has a total area of 945 sqmi, of which 25 sqmi (2.7%) are covered by water.
 The highest point in Kay County, Oklahoma, is west of North Sage Lane (36′56″12°N, 96′53″40°W), at 1310 ft above sea level.
 The lowest point is 891 ft where the Arkansas River leaves the county.

 The northern boundary is the border with Kansas and its eastern boundary is with Osage County.
-Kaw Lake, a large reservoir on the Arkansas River completed in 1975 includes most of the water area of the country.
+Kaw Lake, a large reservoir on the Arkansas River completed in 1975 includes most of the water area of the county.
 East of Kaw Lake and the Arkansas River is the region called the Osage Hills or The Osage, a tall-grass prairie region of large livestock, mostly cattle, ranches.
 West of the Arkansas River the land is flatter and a mixture of cultivated lands and livestock ranches.
 Principal rivers flowing through the county are the Chikaskia River, the Arkansas River and the Salt Fork of the Arkansas River.